| | | | | | |

 Ingredients You’ll Need + Notes/Substitutions

-- Pumpkin Puree: I always recommend using fresh homemade pumpkin puree because it is tastier and does not contain the additives and preservatives that come with the canned version.
-However, if you only have access to canned pumpkin, it will work just as well.
+• Pumpkin Puree: I always recommend using fresh homemade pumpkin puree because it is tastier and does not contain the additives and preservatives that come with the canned version.
+However, if you only have access to canned pumpkin puree (NOT the same as pumpkin pie filling), it will work just as well.

-- Almond Milk: I like using my 5-minute homemade almond milk, but go ahead and use any other non-dairy milk such as cashew milk, soy rice, rice milk or walnut milk if you prefer.
+• Almond Milk: I like using my 5-minute homemade almond milk, but go ahead and use any other non-dairy milk (such as cashew milk, oat milk, tigernut milk, or rice milk).
+Alternatively, if you are not lactose-intolerant, go ahead and use regular milk instead.

 2. Mix Wet Ingredients